NREL-Sienna/PowerSystems.jl/docs/src/developer/style.md

   the code itself.
 * Use complete sentences and proper grammar.
 * Include a space in between the "#" and the first word of the comment.
 * Don't use block comments for Julia code.
 Prefer using the `# ` prefix.
+If you are commenting code, consider deleting it instead.

 Bad: